 Our approach involves personal data collection including pupil name, date of birth, gender and Unique Pupil Number (UPN).
-IES will access and link this pupil data to background and school data held on the National Pupil Database (NPD) at two points in time.
-The first NPD extract to be requested will include whether or not the pupil is eligible for Free School Meals (FSM), to be used in the initial round of analysis.
-A second request will be made for the longitudinal follow-up and at this point the results of the Year 1phonics screening check will be sought (if available).
-IES will match the above pupil data to data on pupil outcomes collected throughout the study.
+IES will access and link this pupil data to background and school data held on the National Pupil Database (NPD).
+The NPD data to be requested will include whether or not the pupil is eligible for Free School Meals (FSM) as well as their gender and their phonics score in Year 1.
+IES will match the above pupil data to data on pupil outcomes.
 This will include data from questionnaires and assessments administered as part of the project including a standard assessment of literacy skills and a measure of mispronunciation correction as well as data on outcomes available through the NPD.